whosblue/terra/README.md

 - !hault - Stops the current generation in turn for a new one.
 - !setSmart - Sets the current model to Claude 3 Opus.
 The model is already Claude 3 Opus on start, but this will switch it back if you've changed it previously.
 - !setQuick - Sets the model to Claude 3 Sonnet, which is cheaper and slightly faster at responding than Opus.
-- !setUltraQuick - Sets the model to claude-instant-1.2, who is sort of dumb but super, super, fast.
+- !setUltraQuick - Sets the model to Claude 3 Haiku, which is cheapest and may be a slight bit dumber.